sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ### Batch Rename

 This is actually built to be invoked as a separate AutoHotkey process, not to be `#Include`-ed into a master script.
-That's because the GUI is slightly more complex that what we've seen in previous sections and I didn't bother to make it work well as a module.
+That's because the GUI is slightly more complex than what we've seen in previous sections and I didn't bother to make it work well as a module.

 ```ahk {"linenos": true, "filename": "batch-rename.ahk"}